Section 8 (comics)

 Section 8 is a fictional comic book team of superheroes appearing in books published by DC Comics.
 Created by writer Garth Ennis and artists John McCrea and Steve Dillon (for the character Dogwelder only), the team first appeared in Hitman #18 (September 1997).
-The team is named after the military designation for "mentally unfit for duty".
+The team is named after the United States military designation for "mentally unfit for duty".

 History

 The team is based in The Cauldron, the Irish section of Gotham City, and is led by Sixpack.
 They apparently have some sort of heroic history (though this is questionable, as several of their members seem prone to complicated hallucinations) prior to the events of Hitman.
 The team is headquartered on an artificial island in a sewer, however they are shown to have relocated to Noonan’s Bar as of the events in Sixpack and Dogwelder: Hard-Travellin' Heroz.
 As of the start of the series, the team is split up, although they are all still located within Gotham City.
 Friendly Fire, Shakes, and Jean de Baton-Baton had retired; the Defenestrator was in Arkham Asylum after throwing a cop through the same window fourteen times; Dogwelder and Flemgem were still stalking the streets of Gotham; Sixpack was a regular at Noonan's, believing his drunken dreams of superhero work were real.

 The team reforms to provide critical support for Tommy Monaghan and his crew during the "Ace of Killers" storyline.
 Collectively, they kill many mafia soldiers that were trying to kill Tommy, Natt the Hat, Detective Tiegel and Catwoman.
 The group later aids Tommy during his encounter with Lobo.
 Specifically, they aid Tommy in creating material blackmailing a stunned Lobo with the help of Bueno Excellente which prevents Lobo from taking revenge against any of them.
 Sixpack makes several solo appearances in Hitman as comic relief and an ally in some battles.